ntampellini/TSCoDe/README.md

 ## Installation
 ### Windows
-I you have Git installlone the repository:
+I you have Git installed, clone the repository: *(otherwise download the code and unpack it)*

     git clone https://github.com/ntampellini/TSCoDe

+Open a command shell, move to the TS

 ## Usage